Skip to content

 Adapting to the EU AI Regulations requires a proactive approach.
 Here are practical steps businesses can take:

-- Conduct AI Risk Assessments: Identify which AI systems fall under high-risk categories and evaluate compliance gaps.
+• Conduct AI Risk Categorization Assessments: Identify which AI systems fall under prohibited, high-risk, limited risk or minimal risk categories.

-- Implement Governance Frameworks: Establish policies and processes for AI development, deployment, and monitoring.
+• Implement Governance Frameworks: Establish a rigorous qualitynm anagement system with policies and processes that document the development, deployment, and monitoring of your systems.

-- Invest in Training and Awareness: Educate teams on ethical AI principles, general purpose AI systems, and regulatory obligations.
+• Invest in Training and Awareness: Educate teams on ethical AI principles, regulatory requirements, and bridge the gap between technical expertise and legal expectations.

-- Engage with Certification Bodies: Work with trusted organizations like Nemko Digital to certify AI systems and demonstrate compliance.
+• Engage with Certification Bodies: Work with trusted organizations like Nemko to certify AI systems and demonstrate compliance.

 Consider a healthcare company deploying AI for diagnostic purposes.
-Under the EU AI Regulations, this AI system would likely be classified as high risk due to its impact on patient safety.
-The company must ensure the AI is transparent, trained on unbiased data, and certified before use.
-Post-deployment, continuous monitoring by national competent authorities is mandatory to detect any performance issues or risks.
+Under the EU AI Act, this AI would likely be classified as high risk due to its impact on patient safety.
+The company must ensure the AI is transparent, trained on unbiased data, and has undergone a conformity assessment before use.
+Post-deployment, continuous monitoring is mandatory to detect any performance issues or risks.

-Similarly, AI used in recruitment must comply with transparency and fairness requirements to prevent discrimination, aligning with the EU’s commitment to non-discrimination and ethical AI.
+Similarly, AI used in recruitment must comply with high risk requirements related to transparency and fairness aligning with the EU’s commitment to non-discrimination and fair AI.

-The EU AI Regulations are setting a global benchmark.
+The EU AI Act are setting a global benchmark.
 Many countries and regions look to the EU framework as a model for their own AI governance.
-This harmonization helps multinational companies streamline compliance and fosters international cooperation on AI ethics and safety.
+This is called “the Brussels effect”.
+This effect helps companies and multinationals streamline compliance and fosters international cooperation on AI ethics and safety.

 For insights on how global AI regulations compare and interact, Nemko Digital’s article on Global AI Regulations offers valuable perspectives.